larssont/home-assistant-ombi/README.md

 # Installation

+## Manual
 1. Add a directory named *custom_components* to your Home Assistant root directory if you do not already have one.
 2. Create a directory named *ombi* inside the custom_components directory.
 3. Download the latest release from this repo and add the files to the directory you created.
 4. Done!
 See examples under *Usage*.

+## HACS
+1. Add this repo as a custom repository under *Community/Settings* with category type integration.
+2. Choose the latest version and press *Install*.

 # Usage